PaulWieland/ratgdo/docs/index.md

 Use this device at your own risk.

-ratgdo is a product of ratCloud llc
+ratgdo is a product of ratCloud llc and is not affiliated in anyway with the Chamberlain Group.

-© 2022 Paul Wieland
+Security +, Security + 2.0, myQ are trademarks of the Chamberlain Group.

+© 2023 ratCloud llc